rizinorg/website/content/posts/why-meson/index.md

 When testing a PR with a fix or comparing multiple changes, you need to have access to multiple versions of Rizin.
-Doing this with ACR/Make is of course possible, but it usually involves installing everything in separated directories and making sure your environment variables (e.g. PATH, LD_LIBRARY_PATH, etc.) are correctly set.
+Doing this with ACR/Make is of course possible, but it usually involves installing everything in separated directories and making sure your environment variables (e.g. `PATH`, `LD_LIBRARY_PATH`, etc.) are correctly set.
 With meson, you can build one version (e.g. from `dev` branch) with `meson --prefix=~/.local build-dev;
 ninja -C build-dev`, then switch branch with `git checkout my-other-branch` and build Rizin again with `meson --prefix=~/.local build-pr; ninja -C